-Canada and Denmark are both strong trading nations, and share a similar way of doing business.
+Canada and Denmark are both open, sophisticated and competitive markets and enjoy a stable bilateral trade relationship.
 Our economies depend on innovation and knowledge-intensive sectors for growth, and are underpinned by the strengths of our small-to-medium sized companies.
 Both countries have particularly vibrant agri-food export sectors.

 Promoting peace, security and stabilization

-Denmark is a strong supporter of multilateralism, including through NATO, which is the cornerstone of Denmark’s defence policy.
-The Danish Armed Forces are actively engaged around the world, including through NATO’s enhanced Forward Presence in Estonia, the Counter-Daesh Coalition, and the United Nations Multidimensional Integrated Stabilization Mission in Mali.
+Denmark is a strong advocate for multilateral cooperation, including within NATO, which is a cornerstone of Denmark’s defence policy.
+The Danish Armed Forces are actively engaged around the world, including through the command of NATO Mission Iraq, the European naval operation AGENOR in the Strait of Hormuz, and the United Nations Multidimensional Integrated Stabilization Mission in Mali.

 To develop effective responses to today’s most pressing global challenges, Canada and Denmark work closely in multilateral fora, such as: